COVID-19: Coronavirus impacts spread across mining sector - Canadian Mining Journal

 To catch you up on the flurry of announcements of company responses to the social and market disruptions of the coronavirus pandemic, here’s a snapshot mining news related to the crisis.

 Yesterday, SilverCrest Metals reported that National Bank Financial has advised it is terminating a $75-million bought-deal financing agreement dated Mar.
 11 based on the “disaster out” clause of the deal.
-SilverCrest argues that the bank is not entitled to terminate the agreement because the Covid-19 pandemic was already “fully evident” when the agreement was made, and that the deal was made with the expectation that precious metals markets would respond positively to this risk.
+SilverCrest argues that the bank is not entitled to terminate the agreement because the COVID-19 pandemic was already “fully evident” when the agreement was made, and that the deal was made with the expectation that precious metals markets would respond positively to this risk.
 The company, which is advancing its Las Chispas silver-gold property in Sonora, Mexico, is pursuing legal remedies against NBF.

 Agnico Eagle Mines announced today it is sending home all of its Nunavut-based workforce from its Meliadine and Meadowbank mines, as well as exploration projects in the territory, for four weeks.
-The move is aimed at preventing the spread of Covid-19 from Agnico’s southern workforce into local Nunavut communities.
+The move is aimed at preventing the spread of COVID-19 from Agnico’s southern workforce into local Nunavut communities.
 Agnico plans to continue operations at both mines with its remaining workforce.
+Fearing the local introduction of the virus, residents of Rankin Inlet blockaded a road to Meliadine on Wednesday night, preventing fly-in workers from reaching the mine, CBC News reported.

-After disclosing that one of its employees at its corporate office in Toronto had tested positive for Covid-19 last week, two employees of Kinross Gold‘s Kupol mine in Russia’s Far East are also suspected to have the virus.
+After disclosing that one of its employees at its corporate office in Toronto had tested positive for COVID-19 last week, two employees of Kinross Gold‘s Kupol mine in Russia’s Far East are also suspected to have the virus.
 The two are reportedly in hospital and the company has taken steps to isolate the operation.

 On Tuesday, Vale announced it would be ramping down its Voisey’s Bay nickel mine in Labrador and placing it on care and maintenance for four weeks.
-The suspension of production is a preventive measure to ensure the Covid-19 virus is not introduced into local Indigenous communities via the operation.
+The suspension of production is a preventive measure to ensure the COVID-19 virus is not introduced into local Indigenous communities via the operation.

 Latin America